Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 The Home Office paused face-to-face interviews at the start of the lockdown, but have now (since July) begun doing some substantive asylum interviews by video call.
 The Home Office were already using video link for some asylum interviews prior to the Coronavirus crisis.

-If you are told you have an interview, you will be told to attend a Home Office or partner organisation location in person, but then the interview itself will be by video (you won’t be in the same room as the interviewer).
+If you are told you have an interview, you will be told to attend a Home Office or partner organisation location in person, but then the interview itself will most likely be by video (you won’t be in the same room as the interviewer).

 Further submissions (fresh claims)